AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-docs.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: d26850d8-9594-4848-b263-6f71e6c52e9b
 ---
-# Upload documents from Adobe Photoshop
+# Upload documents from [!DNL Adobe Photoshop]

-You can upload your projects as documents for a quick review and approval or simply to store in Adobe Workfront.
+You can upload your projects as documents for a quick review and approval or simply to store in [!DNL Adobe Workfront].

 ## Access requirements